Design guidelines for street verge gardens

 Some local governments have taken a procactive approach.
 Recognising that citizens want to beautify their neighbourhoods and to turn poorly used land, such as the grassy strips along the footpath to productive use, a number of councils have written the opportunity for street verge gardening into policy.

-Where a number of households on a street is involved, the City of Sydney covers verge gardening within its Community Garden Policy.
-In 2011, the City incorporated the Myrtle Street, Chippendale, street verge gardens into its Sustainable Streets Demonstration Project when it decided to support a trial of verge gardening, community composting, Michael Mobbs’ retrofitted sustainable demonstration house and other local initiatives already underway among local people.
+Where a number of households on a street are involved, the City of Sydney covers verge gardening within its Community Garden Policy.
+In 2011, the City incorporated the Myrtle Street, Chippendale, street verge gardens into its Sustainable Streets Demonstration Project when it decided to support a trial of verge gardening, community composting, Michael Mobbs’ retrofitted sustainable demonstration house, and other local initiatives already underway among local people.

 Other councils have a verge garden approval process that requires gardeners to submit a plan for their garden and levies a charge for considering the proposal.